GoogleCloudPlatform/php-docs-samples/firestore/README.md

-      add-doc-data-after-auto-id           Auto-generate an ID for a document, then add document data. add-doc-data-types                   Set document data with different data types. add-doc-data-with-auto-id            Add document data with an auto-generated ID. batch-write                          Batch write.
+      add-doc-data-after-auto-id           Auto-generate an ID for a document, then add document data. add-doc-data-types                   Set document data with different data types. add-doc-data-with-auto-id            Add document data with an auto-generated ID. add-subcollection                    Add a subcollection by creating a new document. batch-write                          Batch write.
       chained-query                        Create a query with chained clauses. collection-ref                       Get a collection reference.